aaron-grau/curic/html-css/projects/aa_times/README.md

 sometimes the styles will be given and you will need to define the HTML structure; and sometimes you will be required to code both.
 - The `docs` folder contains two directories: `screenshots` and `copy`.
 You'll use the images found in `screenshots` for your mockups as you are styling. `copy` contains the text you'll copy and paste for app's content.
+- **Pro Tip**: Keep each mockup open and use it for reference as your styling a component.
 - HTML is rendered using rails partials in the `/app/views/static_pages/index.html.erb` file, allowing for the styling of each component separately.
 - The images you will use to style your app are located in the `app/assets/images` folder.
 - Javascript files are provided in the `app/assets/javascripts` folder.
-- A script tag in the `application.html.erb` loads [Font Awesome's](font-awesome) icon classes.
+- A script tag in the `application.html.erb` loads [Font Awesome's][font-awesome] icon classes.
 For our app's icons, we will being using ones imported from Font Awesome's list of icons and applying them to elements using classes.